Pain at the anus

 To support the healing process after colorectal surgeries:

-After colorectal surgeries, it can CANNEFF® SUP Suppositories Help you support the recovery process and minimize discomfort.
+After colorectal surgeries, it can CANNEFF® SUP suppositories Help you support the recovery process and minimize discomfort.

 Philip Schmiedhofer, MSc